 The quantum leap that is possible via exponential technology is not yet being accessed.
 Diversity and inclusion in corporate technology and many other industries too often amounts to lip-service.
 Technology companies have hardly moved the needle since they were challenged to report diversity numbers.
 Women make up under 20% of workforce and underrepresented groups are still at less than 12%.

 In the emerging technology industries the numbers are even worse at less than 5% for both women and underrepresented groups.
 The conversations related to interracial cross generational gender acceptance and acknowledgement have not even begun to scratch the surface.
-As a society, we are not engaging in enough real conversations, rather, we are often stuck at the political level which invites disintegration and fear based dialogue and does not get us to the heart of the matter let alone the meat at the bone necessary to facilitate not only dialogue but true change.
+As a society, we are not engaging in enough real conversations, rather, we are often stuck at the political level which invites fear based dialogue and disintegration.

 We have an opportunity to shift the conversation, to give the crack in the doorway that exists today a swift, hard and calculated kick; creating a portal for equality, access, diversity and inclusion while facilitating countless opportunities in the workforce, education and training, media and in our global society at large.